-- A joint venture entity from 30 September 2005.
+A joint venture entity from 30 September 2005.
 This represents the Group's 49% share of assets and liabilities of ING (NZ) Holdings Limited.
 The Group has joint control of the joint venture, and accordingly the entity is not consolidated.
+3

-- Represents the Group \$ 49% share or assets and flabilities or the Group into Group and 49% by ANZ.
-ING (NZ) Holdings Limited is owned 51% by ING Group and 49% by ANZ.
+ING (NZ) Holdings Limited is sets and itabilities of NG (NZ) Holdings Limited.
+The Group has joint control of the joint venture, and accordingly the entry is not consolidated.
+Key details of the joint venture are: ING (NZ) Holdings Limited is owned 51% by ING Group and 49% by ANZ.
 Both shareholders have an equal say in strategic decisions with a number of matters requiring the approval of both shareholders (i.e. require unanimous approval).
 These include major items of capital expenditure, acquisitions or disposals in excess of \$20 million and changes to the Board structure.
 Equal board representation with four Group nominees and four ING Group nominees.
-All key decisions (including business plans, major capital expenditure, acquisitions etc) require - Equal bodate representation with four Group Hollinges and four ING Group Hollinges and Four Indiana Countries and Four Indiana Countries and Four Indiana Countries and Four Indiana Countries and Judgements used in Applying Accounting Policies item (iii) for details regarding valuation of investment in ING (NZ) Holdings Limited The joint venture includes the majority of the Group's and ING's funds management and insurance activities in New Zealand.
+All key decisions (including business plans, major capital expenditure, acquisitions etc) require

+Equal board representation with four footp infinites and four into droup nonintees, an ey occurring business plans, major capital experiences, acquire unanimous Board approval.
+Refer to Critical Estimates and Judgements used in Applying Accounting Policies item (iii) for details regarding valuation of investment in ING (NZ) Holdings Limited The joint venture includes the majority of the Group's and ING's funds management and insurance activities in New Zealand.
 ING Australia Limited and ING (NZ) Holdings Limited have different reporting dates than the Consolidated Group to align with the ING Group parent entity.
 2007 carrying values as follows: ING Australia Limited \$1,519 million; and ING (NZ) Holdings Limited \$162 million.